 Homemade chicken pot pie used to be a time-consuming, special occasion meal.
 But with this Pressure Cooker / Instant Pot Chicken Pot Pie recipe, you can enjoy this classic comfort food in under 30 minutes!

-Hi everyone—it’s Jennifer!
-One of my favorite things about pressure cooking is that I can make a meal that seems time consuming but is actually quick and easy to get on the table.
+One of my favorite things about pressure cooking is that I can turn a meal like chicken pot pie, which usually takes an hour or more, into a quick and easy weeknight dinner.

-The recipe I grew up eating calls for cooked, diced chicken.
-We’d often have to remember to grill up chicken earlier in the week so we’d have it on hand for pot pie.
+Our original recipe for chicken pot pie, which I grew up eating, uses cooked, diced chicken.
+We usually had to remember to grill chicken earlier in the week to make pot pie.

-The Secret to Creamy Pressure Cooker Chicken Pot Pie
+The Secret to Creamy Instant Pot Chicken Pot Pie

-However, you can’t pressure cook a roux—the flour can settle on the bottom of the cooking pot and mess with the pot coming to pressure.
+⛔ However, you can’t pressure cook a roux.
+The flour will settle on the bottom of the cooking pot and keep the pot from coming to pressure.

-So how to get an awesome stovetop taste in your pressure cooker?
+So how do you get an awesome stovetop taste to chicken pot pie with a pressure cooker?
 Make a “reverse” roux!